Deborah Carlos-Valencia: Life in Greece

-After arrival in Greece, Carlos-Valencia co-founded the Melissa Network in Athens in 2014 with Nadina Christopoulo.
+After arrival in Greece, Carlos-Valencia co-founded the Melissa Network in Athens in 2014 with Nadina Christopoulou.
 The organization serves the needs of migrant women in Greece, especially migrant domestic workers in Athens.
 The organization has since grown to include women from 45 countries.
 The organization is a based in Victoria Square in central Athens, amidst a community where far-right anti-migrant sentiment is high.
 Services provided include language lessons and other life skills.

-In 1986, Carlos-Valencia helped found the Kasapi Union, an organisation supporting solidarity for those affected by Filipion dictator Ferdinand Marcos.
+In 1986, Carlos-Valencia helped found the Kasapi Union, an organisation supporting solidarity for those affected by Filipino dictator Ferdinand Marcos.
 In 1998, she organized a worker's solidarity event at Panteion University.

 She is also helped found the DIWATA – The Philippine Women’s Network in Greece microcredit cooperative and was a founding member of BABAYLAN-Philippine Women’s Network in Europe.

 Six years after her arrival in Greece, in 2020, Carlos-Valencia was one of the 2.9% of Filipinos to obtain Greek citizenship.